Physics

 AS-Level exams at the end of Year 12 will be based upon the content covered during the year and comprise the following:

-• Breadth in physics (01): 1 hour 30 minutes written paper; 50% of AS-level only
+- Breadth in Physics (01): 1 hour 30 minutes written paper; 50% of AS-level only

-• Depth in physics (02): 1 hour 30 minutes written paper; 50% of AS-level only
+- Depth in Physics (02): 1 hour 30 minutes written paper; 50% of AS-level only

-A-level exams at the end of Year 13 are based upon the content covered during both the Lower and Upper Sixth and comprise the following:
+A-Level exams at the end of Year 13 are based upon the content covered during both the Lower and Upper Sixth and comprise the following:

-• Modelling Physics (01): 2 hours 15 minutes written paper 37% of A-level
+- Modelling Physics (01): 2 hours 15 minutes written paper 37% of A-level

-• Exploring physics (02): 2 hours 15 minutes written paper 37% of A-level
+- Exploring Physics (02): 2 hours 15 minutes written paper 37% of A-level

-• Unified physics (03): 1 hour 30 minutes written paper 26% of A-level
+- Unified Physics (03): 1 hour 30 minutes written paper 26% of A-level

-Practical endorsement in physics (04)* Non-exam assessment, reported separately.
+Practical endorsement in Physics (04)* Non-exam assessment, reported separately.

 Enrichment

-Sixth form students are also provided an opportunity to undertake their own research.
-Pupils interested in an engineering degree can take part in the Inspiring Engineers scheme run with Mott MacDonald, a global engineering consultancy company.
-The scheme involves working on an engineering project over the course of 6 months with a professional engineer mentor, which then leads to a Gold CREST award.
+There is much more that goes on in the Physics department than just classroom learning!
+We regularly enter students for the British Physics Olympiad; we invite students across Years 11, 12 and 13 to enter the written challenges.
+We work alongside Mott MacDonald, a global engineering consultancy company, to provide aspiring engineers in Year 12 the opportunity to work on a hypothetical engineering scenario.
+The department also has two muon detectors that allow students to conduct university style research that they can present at a conference.
 In addition to this, students can take part in the increasingly popular CanSat competition, an initiative of the European Space Agency (ESA) that challenges students from all over Europe to build and launch a mini satellite the size of a soda can to an altitude of around 150m where it then collects atmospheric data before landing safely back to Earth.

 Students are encouraged to pursue their interests and as such, will often set up their own clubs and societies with our support, organising discussions and presentations on interesting physics and engineering topics.